-So what happens when U.S. government work is reproduced outside the U.S. — is it freely available?
+So what happens when U.S. government works are reproduced outside the U.S. — are they freely available?
 The answer would depend on where the work is being reproduced.
 If you are photocopying a U.S. government document in Canada, you apply the copyright laws of Canada.

 Where the U.S. Government Does Own Copyright

-In some situations, the U.S. government does own copyright in works.
+In some situations, the U.S. government does own copyright.
 The U.S. government may be a copyright owner if it obtained copyrights through an assignment, bequest or other transfer.
 For example, a consultant, freelance writer or artist may assign a work they created to the U.S. government.
 When a copyright is transferred or assigned to the U.S. government, the government then is a copyright owner.

 In addition, the U.S. government may have a license to include copyright-protected material in a work created by or for the government.
 In this situation, the copyright owner continues to own the copyright in its material, regardless of the fact that the material is being included in a government work that, as a whole, isn’t protected by copyright.
 The material in question in this situation is called third-party content.
 To reproduce that government work incorporating third-party licensed content, you need permission from that third-party copyright owner.